Demi Lovato: Activism and philanthropy

 Throughout her career, Lovato has donated to and partnered with various charities.
-In 2009, she recorded the theme song "Send It On" with the Jonas Brothers, Miley Cyrus, and Selena Gomez for the Disney's Friends for Change program.
+In 2009, she recorded the theme song "Send It On" with the Jonas Brothers, Miley Cyrus, and Selena Gomez for Disney's Friends for Change program.
 The song debuted on the Billboard Hot 100 at number 20, and its proceeds were directed to environmental charities through the Disney Worldwide Conservation Fund.
 Lovato and Joe Jonas recorded the song "Make a Wave" for the charity in March 2010.
 In August 2013, she traveled to Kenya for her 21st birthday to participate in a program of the international charity organization Free the Children.
 She returned to Kenya in January 2017 with We Movement to work with women and children.
-In March 2017, as a celebration of her five-year anniversary of sobriety, Lovato donated money to Los Angeles-based charities specializing in animal, LGBT and adoption rights.
-In August 2017, Lovato donated $50000 to Hurricane Harvey relief and started fund with Nick Jonas, DNCE and her then-manager Phil McIntyre.
+In March 2017, as a celebration of her five-year anniversary of sobriety, Lovato donated money to Los Angeles-based charities specializing in animal, LGBT, and adoption rights.
+In August 2017, Lovato donated $50000 to Hurricane Harvey relief and started fund with Nick Jonas, DNCE, and her then-manager Phil McIntyre.
 Lovato's second limited edition activewear collection with Fabletics, released in June 2020, pledged up to $125,000 in proceeds to COVID-19 pandemic relief efforts.
-As spokesperson for the Join the Surge Campaign, DoSomething.Org and Joining the Surge by Clean & Clear, she has encouraged fans to take action in their own communities.
+As spokesperson for the Join the Surge Campaign, DoSomething.Org, and Joining the Surge by Clean & Clear, she has encouraged fans to take action in their own communities.

-In September 2021, Lovato performed from the Greek Theatre in Los Angeles to raise awareness of the different crises that the world is going through and promoting global unity, as part of the Global Citizen Live organization.
+In September 2021, Lovato performed at the Greek Theatre in Los Angeles to raise awareness of the different crises that the world is going through and promote global unity, as part of the Global Citizen Live organization.
+In December 2023, Lovato voiced her support for United Nations Human Rights' climate change campaign, urging leaders to work towards climate justice, in tandem with the COP28 conference.
+Lovato and Chris McCarty, founder of nonprofit Quit Clicking Kids, advocated for protection of child performers' compensation, which was documented in the documentary Child Star (2024).
+She told CNN that taking issues related to child performers' agency to the United States Capitol "is the goal".
+On September 26, 2024, Lovato joined governor of California Gavin Newsom as he signed two bills into law that expand on the Coogan Law and offer new financial protections to child digital content creators.
+She described the legislation as "essentially the Coogan Law for the digital age".
+In October 2024, Lovato performed at the Children's Hospital Los Angeles Gala, which raises funds to support the hospital.